deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/backend-selection.md

 To summarize the above:

-* For uneven traffic patterns, we recommend `lmi-dist`.
+* For uneven traffic patterns, we recommend `vLLM`.
 * For even traffic patterns, we recommend `TensorRT-LLM`.

 ## Factor 3: Cost to Host